Leaks by Year:

 The following is a summary of leak detection performed on approximately 7.5 miles of the Lower

-Bartlett Water Precinct’s water distribution system.
+Bartlett Water Precinct’s water distribution system in 2012.

 This survey was performed for the State of New Hampshire, Department of Environmental Services,

 Drinking Water and Groundwater Bureau